Friday, August 13, 2021

 discovered in herself back then and now is teaching and helping

-40-year-old Stephanie remember about herself and
+40-year-old Stephanie remembers about herself and

 about her own resiliency.

-I mean, really, that wasn't even hard.
+That wasn't even hard.

-Hard would be in four years.
+Hard would be four years later:

 * * * *